A Kingdom Less a Crown

 Dear Margaret Cho,

-Short Attention Span Theater on Comedy Central in the ’90s.
+I would like to begin this letter by saying that I’ve been a huge fan of yours since watching your stand-up sets on Short Attention Span Theater on Comedy Central in the ’90s.
 It is with gratitude I report that the courage you inspired in me cost me the title of Miss San Francisco 2001 and helped me realize that I don’t need a crown to rule my kingdom.